murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 > 2. `cd`  to your `lane1` folder to extract the content of this `tar` archive file.
 This is a non-compressed archive.
 We realise that we have not told you how to do extract tar files!
 But a quick look to a friendly search engine will show you how easy it is to find this kind of information on basic bash commands (your instructors *still* spend a lot of time doing this themselves! *hint*: you might try searching for "How to extract a tar archive")
 >
 >
 > 3. Have a look at what is there now (*hint*: `ls`).
-These gz-compressed fastq files have milions of reads in them, too many for you to examine in a spreadsheet or word processor.
+This gz-compressed fastq files have milions of reads in them, too many for you to examine in a spreadsheet or word processor.
 However, we can examine the contents of the set of files in the terminal (the `less` command may be of use).
 >
 >> ## Solution
 >> 1.